 - Sensitive details are encrypted, so I know they’re safe

 - Even if I don’t have WiFi or a data connection, I can log in to LastPass offline and view the data I need

 - Because we both use LastPass, I can share everything with my wife in a Shared Folder so we both can access and use the stored records

 What items to store in your vault

-When it comes to organizing your important information, here’s what I recommend storing in LastPass for extra convenience:
+When it comes to organizing your important information, here’s what I recommend storing for extra convenience: